-6.2.1 Site assessments were conducted using a proforma to ensure consistency.
+6.2.1 Site Assessments were conducted using a proforma to ensure consistency.
 The sections included on the proforma are summarised in Table 6-3.
-Seven site-specific maps (six for Platts Eyot) are appended to each assessment proforma.
+Seven site-specific maps are appended to each assessment proforma.
 These are summarised in Table 6-4.